Italiano: traduzione ancora in corso ...

 Meditation, whether transcendental or in other forms, is an interesting subject area about which we still do not know everything.
 But even if many do not, or not yet master this or other forms of meditation, meditation-experienced and non-meditation-experienced can come closer together to the goal of world peace!

 The experiment in Sardinia is to kick this off!
-Sardinia will lay a invisible ribbon of peace across the island in the summer/autumn of 2022.
+Sardinia will lay a invisible ribbon of peace across the island in the spring/summer of 2023.
 From 10:10 a.m. to 8:20 p.m., all participating communities will engage in feeling peace one after the other for 10 minutes, representing the whole world.
 The data and effects of the action will be scientifically processed in order to verify with new criteria and possibilities the proven positive effects - of previous and long forgotten studies.
 At that time one proved that a thousandfold common peace feeling affects positively the surrounding field, accidents and criminal offences sank in the respective regions significantly!
 What will be the outcome if as many as possible of the more than 1.6 million Sardinians take part in the experiment?

 I would not mind if we repeated Woodstock annually in all countries of the world!
 For me personally, gladly without drugs, but very gladly with the feeling of Love, Peace and Understanding!